Improved object recognition using neural networks trained to mimic the brain's statistical properties

 \section{Introduction}

 Deep convolutional neural networks (DCNNs) have recently led to a rapid advance in the state-of-the-art object recognition systems \cite{Lecun2015}.
 At the same time, there remain critical shortcomings in these systems~\cite{Rajalingham2018}.
-For example: DCNNs are much more sensitive to image manipulations like gray-scaling than are humans \cite{Geirhos2018}; DCNNs have a strong bias towards textural information over shape \cite{Geirhos2019}; and DCNNs are subject to adversarial examples (small pixel-level image manipulations, imperceptible to a human, that nevertheless cause the DCNN to change the category label it assigns to the image~\cite{Goodfellow2015}).
-Given these challenges, we asked whether training DCNNs to respond to images in a more brain-like manner could lead to better performance.
-Motivating us, DCNN architectures are directly inspired by that of the mammalian visual system (MVS) \cite{Hubel1968}, and as DCNNs improve at object recognition tasks, they learn representations that are increasingly similar to those found in MVS \cite{Kriegeskorte2014, Yamins2016, Gu2015, Mcclure2016}.
-Consequently, we expected that forcing the DCNNs to have image representations that were \emph{even more} similar to those found in MVS, could lead to better performance.
+We asked whether training DCNNs to respond to images in a more brain-like manner could lead to better performance.
+DCNN architectures are directly inspired by that of the mammalian visual system (MVS) \cite{Hubel1968}, and as DCNNs improve at object recognition tasks, they learn representations that are increasingly similar to those found in the MVS \cite{Kriegeskorte2014, Yamins2016, Gu2015, Mcclure2016}.
+Consequently, we expected that forcing the DCNNs to have image representations that were \emph{even more} similar to those found in the MVS, could lead to better performance.